Roles we hire for

 Typical background

 Strong engineering managers have typically been senior or staff engineers first — they've written production code, led technical projects, and earned the credibility that makes their management effective.
-RFS looks for EMs who have managed 4–10 engineers, have a track record of growing engineers' careers, and can articulate how they improved team delivery without creating process overhead.
+Recruiting from Scratch looks for EMs who have managed 4–10 engineers, have a track record of growing engineers' careers, and can articulate how they improved team delivery without creating process overhead.

 What does an Engineering Manager do at a startup?